jkbrsn/wadjit/README.md

 defer manager.Close()

-// Add watcher with name, cadence, and tasks myWatcher, err := wadjit.NewWatcher(
+// Add watcher with name, cadence, and tasks myWatcher := wadjit.NewWatcher(
     "My watcher",
     5*time.Second,
     someTasks(),
 )
-err = manager.AddWatcher(myWatcher)
+manager.AddWatcher(myWatcher)

-// Start manager and consume responses respChannel := manager.Start()
-for {
+// Start consuming responses, unless we do this the jobs will block when the channel is full respChannel := manager.Responses() for {
     resp, ok := <-respChannel
     // Handle resp data